top of page

 Data Challenges

-Challenge One: The 4% “rule” doesn’t necessarily hold for UK retirees.
+Challenge One: The 4% “rule” hasn't always worked for UK retirees

-Bengen used US historical data for his original work, examining outcomes for a range of portfolios consisting of 0% to 100% large-cap stocks in 25% increments, with the remainder comprising intermediate-term bonds.
+Bengen used US historical data for his original work, examining outcomes for a range of portfolios comprising 0% to 100% large-cap stocks in 25% increments, with the remainder in intermediate-term bonds.
 He found the sweet spot to be between 50% and 75% stocks.

 “Sorting this all out, I think it is appropriate to advise the client to accept a stock allocation as close to 75 percent as possible, and in no cases less than 50 percent.
 Stock allocations lower than 50 percent are counterproductive, in that they lower the amount of accumulated wealth as well as lowering the minimum portfolio longevity.
 Somewhere between 50-percent and 75-percent stocks will be a client’s “comfort zone.”

-As can be seen from the screenshot below, the news appears less favourable compared to Bengen's research, with David and Samantha only able to take out a maximum initial starting withdrawal of £33,500 (3.35%) in the first year (see the red bar in the screenshot below) without risk of running out of money further down the road versus around 4% for the Bengen analysis.
-However, it's worth noting that this worst case occurred in 1915, before Bengen's 1926 start date.
-If we were to constrain our analysis to the 1926 start, our worst case in this more limited dataset is our (unfortunate) 1968 retiree, with a safe withdrawal rate of 4.01%.
+As can be seen from the screenshot below, the news appears less favourable, with David and Samantha only able to take out an initial starting withdrawal of £29,600 (2.96%) in the worst case (see the red bar in the screenshot below) without risk of running out of money further down the road, versus around 4% for Bengen's analysis.

-Put another way, taking out 4% could see the money running out after around 21 years in the historical worst-case example, nine years short of the thirty-year retirement horizon.
+Put another way, taking out 4% could see the money running out after around 20 years in the historical worst-case example, ten years short of the thirty-year retirement horizon.

 Challenge Three: Limited historical data